OISF/suricata/doc/userguide/reputation/ipreputation/ip-reputation-format.rst

 IP Reputation Format
 ====================

 Description of IP Reputation file formats.
-For the configuration see :doc:`ip-reputation-config` and :doc:`ip-reputation-rules` for the rule format.
+For the configuration see :doc:`ip-reputation-config` and :doc:`/rules/ip-reputation-rules` for the rule format.

 Categories file
 ~~~~~~~~~~~~~~~